tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 # Building Slides from Screenshots App in JavaFX

+Efficient quality engineering communication is a daily domain challenge for creating value such as specs, documentation, content, or visualizations, which are essential for professional and educative standards.
+I started materializing my last experiences when manually creating slides to tell a technical story in a JavaFX blog with its example project for building domain-specific presentations based on screenshots, code snippets, and basic shapes.
+The JavaFX slides app development with advanced features and even AI automation takes an in-depth place for the blog documentation and example project to conquer the set goals.

 ## Sharing a Story from Screenshots

 I wanted to build a little presentation from my daily work, so I took the